Martin here. Welcome to another edition of Founders’ Hustle!

 Don’t get comfortable.

-It’s clear that if we had raised a seed round at the moment we had chosen not too, we could have acted more strategically in terms of the “big picture” sooner.
+It’s clear that if we had raised a seed round at the moment we had chosen not to, we could have acted more strategically in terms of the “big picture” sooner.
+Plus, leveled up our game and built more defensibility into our mission when it came to the inevitable competition that would emerge.

 Concerns over how “investable” our startup was were relevant to consider, but, we probably overweighted investor expectations on this.